A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers

 \subsubsection{Probability density function (pdf) of impact velocities of particles}

-FIGs.~\ref{fig:globfig_pdf_depV_a} and~\ref{fig:globfig_pdf_depV_b} show the PDF of non-dimensional wall-normal impact velocities of depositing particles onto the wall.
-It is observed that there is a large increase in probability in the first bin for the three sets of particles.
-The particles falling in this bin may be associated with the population of depositing particles by diffusion.
-There also exists long trail of high impact velocities, indicating some of the depositing particles have high deposition velocities.
+FIGs.~\ref{fig:globfig_pdf_depV_a} and~\ref{fig:globfig_pdf_depV_b} show the PDF of non-dimensional wall-normal impact velocities of depositing particles at the wall.
+We see that there is a large increase in probability in the first bin for the three sets of particles.
+The particles falling in this bin may be associated with the population of particles depositing by diffusion.
+There also exists a long trail of high impact velocities, indicating some of the depositing particles have high deposition velocities.
 They may be associated with free-flight particles.
 The PDF of $St=20$ is much wider than those of $St=5,10$, indicating that heavier particles are transported by free-flight across the viscous sublayer before deposition\cite{vanDijk20124904}.